Introduction

 -

-Use SRNs for resource references: When referencing Depositions, Records, or Profiles, use full SRNs (not local IDs alone).
+Use SRNs for resource references: When referencing Depositions or Records, use full SRNs (not local IDs alone).

 -